neynt/notes/2017-09/music140.md

 - SAD performance on second midterm
 - Today, we take ALL our notes in cloze.py flashcard format.
 ALL OF THEM.
 And they will be COMPREHENSIVE AF.
+  - Nevermind, let's not take ALL our notes in cloze.py format.
+  - But we will definitely convert them to cards COMPREHENSIVELY, unlike LAST TIME.

 - How to do a TED talk (THIS is THAT, CBC)
   - Thought Leader?
 36,000?